EE Broadband Review (Updated June 2026)

 What It Nails

-• Connectivity Backup EE’s backup connection feature can switch you onto mobile data if the main line drops.
-It is not magic, and it still depends on local signal, but it is genuinely useful if your household cannot afford to go offline.
+Backup options EE’s current line-up includes Keep Connected Promise on eligible plans and optional Connectivity Backup.
+The automatic mobile failover add-on is not magic and still depends on local EE signal, but it is useful if your household cannot afford to go offline.

-• EE One perks If you already have eligible EE mobile, EE One can add household savings and unlimited data boosts on qualifying existing lines.
-That makes the bundle story a lot stronger than broadband on its own.
+EE One perks If you combine eligible EE broadband and EE mobile on the same account, EE One can unlock household savings and unlimited data boosts on qualifying existing mobile lines.
+That makes the bundle story stronger than broadband on its own.

-• Openreach footprint EE rides on the Openreach network, so coverage is broad, engineers are familiar with the setup, and full fibre availability is better than it would be on many smaller alternative networks.
+Openreach footprint EE uses the Openreach access network for fixed-line broadband, so coverage is broad, engineers are familiar with the setup, and availability is stronger than it would be on many smaller alternative networks.

 The Drawbacks

-• Premium Pricing EE is rarely the cheapest option.
-You are paying for the brand, the router, the app tools and the wider bundle ecosystem, not just the connection itself.
+Premium pricing EE is rarely the cheapest Openreach-based option.
+You are paying for the router hardware, app tools, support routes and wider bundle ecosystem, not just the line into your home.

-• App Reliance To get the best out of WiFi Optimiser, parental controls and device-level tweaks, you are pushed quite hard towards the EE app.
+App reliance To get the best out of WiFi Optimiser, WiFi Controls, speed checks and device-level tweaks, you are pushed quite hard towards the EE app.
 If you prefer a simple set-it-and-forget-it router, that can get old fast.

 The Infrastructure